 We’ll explain it, but first, we need to explain the role of the fuse or circuit breaker.
 Fuses and circuit breakers are designed to protect a house against an electrical fire.
 Without a fuse, a fire could start if the neutral wire of an electrical system came into contact with the hot wire.
 This can happen when a mouse chews through the insulation when someone drives a nail through the wire while hanging a picture, or a vacuum cleaner sucks up an outlet cord and cuts it.
 When the neutral and hot wire touch, it heats up like the coils in a toaster.
 The fuse or circuit breaker is designed to heat up faster than the wire and will interrupt the electrical flow through the wire to prevent the fire.

 Smart device, eh?
-This is why modern building codes require GFCI outlets in bathrooms and kitchens.
+This is why modern building codes require these outlets in bathrooms and kitchens.
 However, many older houses haven’t been updated, creating an unnecessary risk for you and your family.

 WIREONE has professional and experienced electricians who can inspect your electrical system and help you determine whether you need GFCI outlets or switches installed in any part of your home.
 If we find anything that is dangerous—or potentially dangerous—we’ll discuss the problems with you and suggest the best ways to move forward with repairs, with a variety of pricing options and strategies to fit every budget.
 We’ll make sure that your home is as safe as possible before our job is complete.

 If you’re looking for the most-trusted residential electrician in the Midwest, read our customer reviews to learn more about why people love WIREONE.Our reviews